 Credit risk on cash and cash equivalents and other bank balances is limited as the Company generally invests in deposits with financial institutions with high credit ratings assigned by credit rating agencies.
 Investments primarily include investment in fixed deposits.
-The Company's major trade receivables and unbilled revenue are only with government owned counterparty and are recoverable under the terms of power purchase agreements.
-Therefore, these trade receivables and unbilled revenue are considered high quality.

 The maximum exposure to credit risks is represented by the total carrying amount of these financial assets in the Balance Sheet